mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/overview/features/index.md

 The DC/OS Installer makes it easy to install DC/OS on any cluster of physical or virtual machines.

 - For users with their own on-premise hardware or virtual machine provisioning infrastructure, the CLI Installer provides a quick, intuitive way to install DC/OS.
-- For users deploying to the public cloud, DC/OS offers several configurable cloud provisioning templates for AWS, Azure, and Packet.
+- For users deploying to the public cloud, DC/OS offers several configurable cloud provisioning templates for AWS&reg;, Azure&reg;, and Packet.
 - For the advanced user, the Advanced Installer provides a scriptable, automatable interface to integrate with your prefered configuration management system.